F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 #### Building a New Package

-To create an Arch Linux package from the sources, run the `deploy-client/bin/ package.sh` script.
-This will also sign the package with your default GPG key unless you `export NO_SIGNATURE=1`.
+To create an Arch Linux package from the sources, run `makepkg` inside `deploy-client`.
-The package will be located in `deploy-client/target`.

 #### Testing New Clients